 This music is rich and varied, from thoughtful love songs to blues and island beat tunes.
 Inspiring and fun, this music is food for the soul.

-- Time for My Baby - Janie Worm
+- Take My Hand, Lead Me Home - Janie Worm

 A Note of Thanks:

 Thanks to all who have been supportive through the years on many levels.
 You have helped create an opening for this music.
 To you who have shared your life, your heart and your process with me, thanks for making my life worthwhile, rich and exciting.
 To the talented and creative musicians who play music with me, thanks for bringing these songs to life with love.
 To all who were part of this CD project in any way, many thanks.